 The Board of Trustees are assisted by the Department leaders.
-There are three trustees on the Board of Leaders.
+There are two trustees on the Board of Leaders.

 The Board of Trustees meet quarterly and are responsible for the strategic direction and policy of the Charity.
 A scheme of delegation is in place and day to day responsibility for the provision of the services rest with the Senior Pastor who is also the Chief Executive.
-He is ably assisted by volunteers who implement day to day operations.
+He is ably assisted by an administration staff who imlement day to day operations.
 The administrative team continue to develop their skills and working practices in line with good practice.